Home » Aldi Finds (Special Buys) » Specially Selected Crispy Stuffed Shrimp

 Specially Selected Crispy Stuffed Shrimp

-A while back, Aldi sold some name brand Chicken of the Sea stuffed shrimp featuring several different fillings: Creamy Garlic and Spinach, Creamy Jalapeno, and Creamy Wonton.
+A few years ago, Aldi sold some name brand Chicken of the Sea stuffed shrimp featuring several different fillings: Creamy Garlic and Spinach, Creamy Jalapeno, and Creamy Wonton.
 The shrimp had crispy outer breading and a cream cheese-based filling.
-We tried a few flavors and wrote about them when we first saw them at Aldi, and it was a popular post on our site for a while, indicating that the shrimp were a hit with Aldi shoppers.
-Because Chicken of the Sea is not an Aldi-exclusive brand, some of our readers indicated they’d purchased the shrimp at other retailers such as Costco.
+We tried a few flavors and wrote about them when we first saw them at Aldi, and it was a popular post on our site, indicating that the shrimp were a hit with Aldi shoppers.

-Then recently, as Aldi is sometimes apt to do, Aldi introduced similar crispy stuffed shrimp under its Specially Selected house brand.
+Then, not long after that, as Aldi is sometimes apt to do, Aldi introduced similar crispy stuffed shrimp under its Specially Selected house brand.
 Specially Selected is not a company but instead is the private label Aldi puts on certain gourmet food products.
-Other foods in the Specially Selected line include premium brownie mix, stroopwafels, flatbread pizza, and specialty macaroni and cheese.
+Other foods in the Specially Selected line include premium brownie mix, stroopwafels, and flatbread pizza.

-The new Specially Selected Crispy Stuffed Shrimp at Aldi are so similar to the Chicken of the Sea shrimp that it is very likely Aldi has contracted with Chicken of the Sea to get these shrimp in stores.
+The Specially Selected Crispy Stuffed Shrimp at Aldi are so similar to the Chicken of the Sea shrimp that it is possible Aldi has contracted with Chicken of the Sea to get these shrimp in stores.
+We don’t know for certain, though.

 In addition, the Creamy Wonton shrimp come with a packet of plum sauce that you can thaw at room temperature for 15-30 minutes (basically while the shrimp cook).
 To thaw faster, place the packet in a bowl of warm water.
 Pour the thawed plum sauce into a small bowl.
 The plum sauce is concentrated, so for best results, the instructions recommend to add 1 tablespoon of water per packet (or to taste), mix well, and serve.